Ben Azubel

+Ben Azubel (בן אז'ובל; born 19 September 1993) is an Israeli professional footballer who plays as a forward for Hapoel Afula.

 Club career

 Early years

 Azubel started his football career with the Israeli youth teams of Maccabi Petah Tikva, Maccabi Tel Aviv, Maccabi Haifa, and Hapoel Kfar Saba.

 Hapoel Kfar Saba

 In September 2011, Azubel was promoted to the senior team of Hapoel Kfar Saba and played two years at the club.

 Hakoah Amidar Ramat Gan

 During the 2013–14 Liga Leumit season, Azubel scored 14 goals for Hakoah Amidar Ramat Gan.

 Hapoel Nir Ramat HaSharon

 Azubel joined Hapoel Nir Ramat HaSharon ahead of the 2014–15 Liga Leumit season.
 During the season, he scored eight goals, one of them being scored against his former club Hapoel Kfar Saba which he celebrated by pretending to fire guns, later saying that the fans insulted and his family.
 In May 2015, Azubel attracted interest from Israel Premier League giants Beitar Jerusalem.

 Hapoel Petah Tikva

 In July 2015, Azubel joined Hapoel Petah Tikva after their relegation to the Liga Leumit, signing a one-year contract with an option for an extra year.
 He was a notable player of the club, scoring 15 times in 36 games during the 2015–16 Liga Leumit season.